Chest Rig vs Plate Carrier – A Complete Difference & Guide

 • Limited storage: While chest rigs can hold essential equipment, they often have fewer pouches than plate carriers, which can limit the amount of gear you can carry.

-Check out our review on the Top 10 chest rigs of 2023
+Check out our review on: the Top 10 chest rigs of 2024

 What is a Plate Carrier?